shelmingeorge/delta-arm/README.md

 All other elements but screws are 3-d printed with PLA.

 for now is done code for controlling any stepper by encoder, am waiting for delivering TCA9548A / PCA9548A multiplexer to control several AS5600 together.
-Code allows to control sg90 grabber but arduino cannot produce enough power without extra power supply to stay connected to laptop.

 Steppers posiitons are controlled by 3 coordinates: angle of the first axis, height and radius of grabber.
 Code for 2 last coordinates is in progress and will be added after connecting all 3 encoders.